Souryam: Plot

-The film starts with Vijay (Gopichand) being chased by some goons in Orissa on his way to Kolkata which he scares them off.
+The film starts with Vijay (Gopichand) being chased by some goons in Orissa on his way to Kolkata, whom he scares off.
 The goons were sent by Sivarama Goud (Manoj K. Jayan), a gangster in Hyderabad who is under trial.
 Sivarama's son Ajay (Ajay) swears to avenge his father's insult and arrest.
 Vijay approaches a college in Kolkata to apply for a job in the sports quota.
-He meets a bubbly college girl Swetha (Anushka Shetty) and after some hilarious events they eventually fall in love.
+He meets a bubbly college girl, Swetha (Anushka Shetty) and after some hilarious events, they eventually fall in love.

 One night at a party, Ajay finds and meets Swetha and asks if she wants to sleep with him and cuts her blouse down.
-Swetha was disrespected and embarrassed, then later, Ajay follows her and Divya (Poonam Kaur) and cornering the girls with his men.
+Swetha was disrespected and embarrassed, and then later, Ajay follows her and Divya (Poonam Kaur) and corners the girls with his men.
 After his father sent him a picture of the person he needs to abduct, Ajay found out that Divya is the key and abducts her by force.
-Divya was able to escape from the goons then she finds a man who comes to rescue her, who was apparently Vijay, and fights them in vain and also kills Ajay.
-Its aftermath resulted to an injured Divya as she was taken by Vijay to the hospital.
+Divya was able to escape from the goons, and then she finds a man who comes to rescue her, who is apparently Vijay, and fights them in vain and also kills Ajay.
+Its aftermath resulted in an injured Divya, as she was taken by Vijay to the hospital.

 At the hospital, Vijay revealed to Swetha that he was looking for Divya, his long-lost separated sister who hated him for ignoring her when they were kids.
-But unbeknownst by Divya, he was forced to ignore her sister because of his dream for her to have a better life than to live in the streets with him.
-He hides his identity from her and grew up with the influence of a police officer until he is ready to find her in the present day to meet her.
-But when gangsters chase Swetha and Vijay at the hospital, Vijay was forced to fight and kill some of Ajay's goons in front of Swetha which make her scared of him on the way he fights ruthlessly and grimly.
+But unbeknownst to Divya, he was forced to ignore her sister because of his dream for her to have a better life than to live in the streets with him.
+He hides his identity from her and grows up with the influence of a police officer until he is ready to find her in the present day to meet her.
+But when gangsters chase Swetha and Vijay at the hospital, Vijay is forced to fight and kill some of Ajay's goons in front of Swetha, which makes her scared of him because of the way he fights ruthlessly and grimly.
 Vijay reveals his past life as a police officer to Swetha.